mikedzikowski/AVDRipAndReplace/README.md

     [Install Bicep tools](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)

-# Using the Rip and Replace Logic App solution
+# Using the AVD Rip and Replace Logic App solution

 1. You can build the bicep code by running the following: